 Membership with the South African Institute of Chartered Accountants (SAICA) will allow you to build a career as an accountant or auditor (external or internal) or consultant in private practice, commerce and industry, the academic environment or in government.
 Areas of specialisation include finance and costing, taxation, auditing, international accounting and many others.

-Graduates wishing to qualify as a CA (SA) must obtain a SAICA-accredited postgraduate qualification after completing the Bachelor of Business Science undergraduate qualification offered at IIE MSA.
-This Postgraduate Diploma in Accounting (PGDip Accounting), offered at IIE MSA, takes a minimum of one year to complete and gives access to write SAICA’s Initial Test of Competence.
+Graduates wishing to qualify as a CA (SA) must obtain a SAICA-accredited postgraduate qualification after completing the IIE Bachelor of Accounting undergraduate qualification offered at IIE MSA, this qualification is awarded by The IIE on HEQSF level 7.
+The IIE Postgraduate Diploma in Accounting (PGDip Accounting), offered at IIE MSA, takes a minimum of one year to complete and gives access to write SAICA’s Initial Test of Competence.

 These qualifications are offered at IIE MSA and awarded by The IIE on HEQSF level 8.